 The fact that members of Congress do not fully understand how Bitcoin works is not new.
 However, its admission reveals that there is still a long political road to recognize Bitcoin as a new asset class, something that investment banks such as Goldman Sachs already do.

 The Federal Reserve (Fed) president of St. Louis of the United States, James Bullard, disagreed that there are so many cryptocurrencies in the ecosystem.
 His concern revolves around the fact that most of those that exist are worthless and, therefore, useless.
 However, he highlighted the usefulness of crypto assets like Bitcoin that facilitate complex transactions with fiat money.
 He said that they have a purpose and could circulate alongside the dollar.

 Bullard criticized the possibility that exists in the ecosystem to issue money privately.
 ‘If you allow the issuance of private currency, you will have all kinds of them, and that is what has happened.
 Today there are a couple thousand of these [cryptocurrencies], and most are worthless,‘ he said during an interview with the Yahoo Finance team.

 Recently, Lael Brainard, governor of the Federal Reserve of the United States, talking about the CBDC that the nation plans to issue, said that it would reduce risks for users and help stabilize the financial system.

-However, the organization's president himself, Jerome Powell, admitted the possible influence of its money-printing policies on the markets.
+However, the organization’s president, Jerome Powell, admitted the possible influence of its money-printing policies on the markets.
 Concerning the economic aid campaigns (bonuses distributed among part of the population), a greater printing of money on the Federal Reserve.

 In any case, US Federal Reserve officials would like to see higher inflation before evaluating the possibility of tightening monetary policy.
-Many people believe that Bitcoin will continue to gain prominence against the dollar as a store of value.
+Many believe that Bitcoin will continue gaining prominence against the dollar as a store of value.